A guide to health insurance in the Netherlands

 At the end of each year the government announces next year's basic insurance premiums and you have the right to change health insurance company once a year, provided you inform them of your intention to cancel prior to 1 January.

 - How much is the premium?

 - How does the policy work?
 There are three types: a policy in kind, where the health insurer has contracts with specific health providers and pays the bills for any treatment directly to them; a restitution policy, where you choose your health provider, pay for treatment upfront and get a refund from the insurance company afterwards; and a combination policy where part of the bill is paid by the insurer and part by you.

 - What is the excess or eigen risico (the part of the cost that you have to pay yourself)?
-The mandatory excess for every basisverzekering was increased to EUR 385 in 2016; prices are reviewed annually.
-Increasing your excess payment (eg. up to EUR 885 in 2016) can be a way to lower your monthly payments.
+The mandatory excess for every basisverzekering is EUR 385 in 2017; prices are reviewed annually.
+Increasing your excess payment (eg. up to EUR 885) can be a way to lower your monthly payments.

 - Do you have the option to take out supplementary insurance for any care or treatment that’s not included in the standard package?

 - Some health insurance providers offer additional benefits free of charge, such as dental accident insurance.
 It is in these 'extras' that insurers compete with their basic Dutch insurance package.

 What to look for in a private insurance policy